Join Us.

 OUR HOSTS

-We seek to promote the stewardship and development of our most precious resources - people, soil, and water - with the aim of advancing viable farms and ranches.
+Roots of Renewal seeks to promote the stewardship and development of our most precious resources - people, soil, and water - with the aim of advancing viable farms and ranches on Colorado’s Western Slope.

 KEEP IN TOUCH